First review the Student Complaint Processes homepage for an overview of PCC's complaint processes.

 B. Written Complaint

-- If the student or instructor does not agree with the decision or proposed action by the area supervising administrator, either party may submit a written appeal to the next supervising administrator, which is the Vice President of Instruction or the Campus President within five (5) College working days.
+- The student may appeal to the immediate superior of the Supervising Administrator, either the Vice President of Instruction or the Campus President within five (5) College working days.

-- The Vice President of Instruction or the Campus President will review the written appeal and documentation submitted by the student or instructor, including the documentation provided by the supervising administrator.
-The appropriate administrator will have five (5) College working days after the receipt of the written appeal to inform all parties, in writing, of the final decision.
+- The Vice President of Instruction or the Campus President will review appeal documentation submitted by the student and the documentation produced by the Supervising Administrator’s investigation and communicate an appeal decision within five (5) College working days of receipt of the student's appeal.
+The appeal decision is sent to the Supervising Administrator and student.

-- The appealed complaint decision is not subject to further appeal.
+- The appealed complaint decision is not subject to further appeals.